What is dying?

 Because dying is an affirmation of life.

 The darkness that defines the light, that’s dying.
-The absence of light across contours, rendering the visible spectrum meaningful, giving depth and shape to everything one sees, providing purpose, variety.
-The contrast that delineates the colors in any picture, be it moving or still, giving them depth and dimension.
+The absence of light in the world’s contours, giving depth and shape to everything one sees, providing purpose, variety, and meaning to the visible spectrum.
+The contrast that delineates the colors in any picture, be it moving or still, adding depth and dimension to any picture.

 The coordinates of absence that support the vibrancy around them.
 So necessary, so underestimated, taken for granted, never pondered in terms of their deathly qualities, which, when combined with animate force, provide the dimension necessary for the spectrum to come alive.